 To be better positioned for future growth, the decision was made to move Port Columbus operations from the original Fifth Avenue terminal to a site more centrally located on airport property.
 In preparation for this move, construction begins on a new 10-story control tower located in the middle of airport property.
 This control tower operates for 50 years until a new tower opens in 2004.

 The Navy’s Blue Angels and the Air Force’s thunderbirds performs at a July air show celebrating Port Columbus’ 25th anniversary

 An estimated 130,000 people attend celebration and dedication activities September 21 for Port Columbus’ $12 million upgrade including a new terminal building.
 At this time, Port Columbus ranks as the nation’s 16th busiest airport.

-Trans World Airlines inaugurats the first full jet service at Port Columbus in September utilizing Convair 880 aircraft.
+Trans World Airlines inaugurates the first full jet service at Port Columbus in September utilizing Convair 880 aircraft.

-Beginning and ending her historic flight at Port Columbus, Bexley housewife Jerrie Mock complets in 29.5 days the first round-the-world solo flight by a woman on April 17.
+Beginning and ending her historic flight at Port Columbus, on April 17 Bexley housewife Jerrie Mock completes in 29.5 days the first round-the-world solo flight by a woman.